 As I’ve come to know the grace of Jesus on deeper levels, He has revealed to me that all I have to do each day, as a Christian, is be myself.
 As a result of me doing this, all of these fruits have grown in my life–in bunches!
 Have all of my unfair situations changed?
 No. Have certain difficult people changed?
 No. As a matter of fact, some of the situations and people have gotten worse.
 However, my spiritual fruit growth isn’t contingent on situations and people changing, but instead, it’s based on me allowing Jesus to live through me.

 And make no mistake, these fruits are first and foremost for me to enjoy!
 Sure, other people benefit from our spiritual fruit–that is a very important reason to grow it!
 But God personally cultivates the soil of our souls for us to get the most out of our own fruit.
-Eventually, these spiritual fruits will fall off of you everywhere you go, and around everyone you meet!
-But a fruit-salad of the Spirit is something that you can always enjoy by yourself!
+Eventually these spiritual fruits will fall off of you everywhere you go, and around everyone you meet!
+But a “fruit-salad of the Spirit” is something you can always enjoy yourself!

 A prayer for you: Heavenly Father thank you for all you do, and thank you for another day of life!
 Thank you for teaching me how to rest in your grace!
 This lesson of learning to rest, while simply being myself, has grown SO much of your spiritual fruit in my life!
 THANK YOU!
 Right now, I lift up all who are reading this, directly to you.
 For those who desperately want change in their lives, but may be forcing it, help them to relax.
 Help them to be as the branch on an apple tree, growing its fruit effortlessly and easily.
 They can do it, THROUGH you!
 In Jesus’ name I pray, amen.